Dash and interior plastics cleaning and protection

 We saw it as important to make a product that would rejuvenate and restore this brand new, factory fresh look and feel, which is why we created our new formula Vinyl Care.

-Vinyl Care is great for your cars dash board, as it gives true UV protection, to help prevent plastic trim from premature cracking, fading and hardening.
-Its new formula also helps rejuvenate and restore the look of older, sun affected finishes to an orginal look and feel.
+Vinyl Care is great for your cars dash board and plastics, as it gives true UV protection, to help prevent plastic trim from premature cracking, fading and hardening.
+Its formula also helps rejuvenate and restore the look of older, sun affected finishes to an orginal look and feel.

 The best thing about Vinyl Care is its low sheen finish, as it won't reflect a shine (when the sun hits the dash) onto the inside of the windscreen, making for a lot safer driving experience.